roundcube/roundcubemail-helpdocs/en_US/mail/organization.rst

 Moving from the Message View Screen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When reading a message in the fill message view screen, you'll find a drop-down menu labelled *Move to...* in the toolbar on top.
+When reading a message in the full message view screen, you'll find a drop-down menu labelled *Move to...* in the toolbar on top.
 Select a folder from that menu and the message will be moved there.
 The message view screen will then load the next message in the list of the current folder.